ewgdg/ewgdg.github.io/src/pages/blog/2019-11-04-vue-trick-optimization-for-the-v-for-directive.md

 ```

+Here I have to use an extra for-loop inside the `preparedItems` to push the filtered item into a result list.
 Is there a better solution?
 Actually, there are some potential solutions to optimize for the extra cost.

 Solution 1: Re-invent the `v-for` directive such that it is more expressive.
 The problem of this solution is that it will sacrifice the readability of the code and re-inventing the wheel is not a very efficient way of solving problems. `v-for` is a very common directive, but a replacement of it might be unfamiliar and hard to read.